itsf4llofstars/small_bashscripts/README.md

-# small_bashscripts
+# Small and Simple Bash Scripts

-Quick and simple bash scrripts
+A collection of bash scripts to automate tasks<br>